tythegsr/SpectralGPPlus/README.md

 ## Overview

-GPPlus is a Python library that provides [a brief description of what it does].
+GPPlus is a Python library that provides generalized Gaussian Process modeling.
 This repository contains the source code and documentation for the library.

 ## Installation